Cookie

-A cookie (American English), or a biscuit (British English), is a baked or cooked snack or dessert that is typically small, flat and sweet.
-It usually contains flour, sugar, egg, and some type of oil, fat, or butter.
-It may include other ingredients such as raisins, oats, chocolate chips, nuts, etc.
+A cookie is a sweet biscuit with high sugar and fat content.
+Cookie dough is softer than that used for other types of biscuit, and they are cooked longer at lower temperatures.
+The dough typically contains flour, sugar, egg, and some type of oil or fat.
+It may include other ingredients such as raisins, oats, chocolate chips, or nuts.
+Cookie texture varies from crisp and crunchy to soft and chewy, depending on the exact combination of ingredients and methods used to create them.

-Most English-speaking countries call crunchy cookies "biscuits", except for the United States and Canada, where "biscuit" refers to a type of quick bread.
-Chewier biscuits are sometimes called "cookies" even in the United Kingdom.
-Some cookies may also be named by their shape, such as date squares or bars.
+People in the United States and Canada typically refer to all sweet biscuits as "cookies".
+People in most other English-speaking countries call crunchy cookies "biscuits" but may use the term "cookies" for chewier biscuits and for certain types, such as chocolate-chip cookies.

-Biscuit or cookie variants include sandwich biscuits, such as custard creams, Jammie Dodgers, Bourbons and Oreos, with marshmallow or jam filling and sometimes dipped in chocolate or another sweet coating.
-Cookies are often served with beverages such as milk, coffee or tea and sometimes dunked, an approach which releases more flavour from confections by dissolving the sugars, while also softening their texture.
-Factory-made cookies are sold in grocery stores, convenience stores and vending machines.
+Cookies are often served with beverages such as milk, coffee, or tea and sometimes dunked, which releases more flavour by dissolving the sugars, while also softening their texture.
+Factory-made cookies are sold in grocery stores, convenience stores, and vending machines.
 Fresh-baked cookies are sold at bakeries and coffeehouses.

 Terminology

 In many English-speaking countries outside North America, including the United Kingdom, the most common word for a crisp cookie is "biscuit".
-The term "cookie" is normally used to describe chewier ones.
-However, in many regions both terms are used.
+Where biscuit is the most common term, "cookie" often only refers to one type of biscuit, a chocolate chip cookie.
+However, in some regions both terms are used.
 The container used to store cookies may be called a cookie jar.

-In Scotland the term "cookie" is sometimes used to describe a plain bun.
+In Scotland, the term "cookie" is sometimes used to describe a plain bun.

-Cookies that are baked as a solid layer on a sheet pan and then cut, rather than being baked as individual pieces, are called in British English bar cookies or traybakes.
+Cookies that are baked as a solid layer on a sheet pan and then cut, rather than being baked as individual pieces, are called bar cookies in American English or traybakes in British English.